Jun0613-spec/teammate/README.md

 # About

-Teammate is Full stack team messenger web application using with React, Next.js,Auth.js, Covnex, TailwindCSS, React-query, React Redux
+Teammate is Full stack team messenger web application using with React, Next.js,Auth.js, Covnex, TailwindCSS, React-query

 ### Features